 - To insert a number while in letter mode, press Options and select Insert number.
-Key in the phone number or search it in the phone book and press OK. - To insert a name from the phone book, press Options and select Insert name.
+Key in the phone number or search for it in the phone book and press OK. - To insert a contact's name from the phone book, press Options and select Insert contact.
 To insert a phone number or a text item attached to the name, press Options and select View details.

-5. Phone book (Names)
+6. Phone book (Contacts)

-You can save names and phone numbers in the phone's memory (internal phone book) and in the SIM card's memory (SIM phone book).
+You can save your contacts in the phone's memory (internal phone book) and in the SIM card's memory (SIM phone book).

-• The internal phone book may save up to 300 names with numbers and textual notes for each name.
-How many names can be saved depends on the length of the names, and the number and length of phone numbers and text items.
+The internal phone book may save up to 200 contacts with names, numbers and text notes for each contact.
+The number of contacts that can be saved depends on the length of the names, and the number and length of phone numbers and text items.

-The phone book uses shared memory, see Shared memory on page 18.
+The phone book uses shared memory, see Shared memory on page 15.

-The phone supports SIM cards that can save up to 250 names and phone numbers.
-Names and numbers saved in the SIM card's memory, are indicated by II.
+The phone supports SIM cards that can save up to 250contacts.
+Contacts saved in the SIM card's memory are indicated by .

-Selecting the phone book settings
+■ Selecting the phone book settings

-Press Names and select Settings.
+Press Contacts and select Settings.
 Select

 - Memory in use to select the phone book you want to use.
-To recall names and numbers from both phone books, select Phone and SIM.
-The names and numbers will be saved in the phone's memory. - Phone book view to select how the names (and numbers) in the phone book are displayed. - Memory status to see how many names and phone numbers are currently saved and how many can still be saved in the selected phone book.
+To recall scontacts from both phone books, select Phone and SIM.
+If Phone and SIM is selected, new contacts will be saved in the phone's memory. - Contacts view to select how the names (and numbers) in the phone book are displayed. - Memory status to see how many contacts are currently saved and how many can still be saved in the selected phone book.

-Saving names and phone numbers (Add name)
+Saving names and phone numbers (Add contact)

-Names and numbers will be saved in the used memory, see Selecting the phone book settings above.
+Contacts will be saved in the used memory, see Selecting the phone book settings above.

-- 1. Press Names and select Add name. - 2.
+- 1. Press Contacts and select Add contact. - 2.
 Key in the name and press OK.
-See Using traditional text input on page 41. - 3.
-Key in the phone number, and press OK.
-To key in the numbers, see Making a call on page 34. - 4.
+See Using traditional text input on page 46. - 3.
+Key in the phone number, and press OK. - 4.
 When the name and number are saved, press Done.